erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 - Prover knows $(gp, f, u, v)$ and wants to prove that $f(u) = v$.
 - Verifier knows $(gp, com_f, u, v)$.

-We will have some series of if-and-only-if’s now, which will connect everything really nicely.
+We will have some series of if-and-only-if's now, which will connect everything really nicely.

 - $f(u) = v$ if and only if $u$ is a root of $\hat{f} := f - v$.
 This makes sense because if indeed $f(u)=v$ then $f(u) - v = 0$ which would make $u$ a root for $\hat{f}$.
 - $u$ is a root of $\hat{f}$ if and only if the polynomial $(X-u)$ divides $\hat{f}$.
 You might be familiar with this property already throughout this lecture.